Serpent03/Grubless/readme.md

 git clone https://github.com/Serpent03/grubless.git
 ```

-To run the operating system(which is more of a glorified bootloader at the moment), use `make all` to build the operating system image.
+To run the operating system, use `make all` to build the operating system image.
 If you do not want to build again, then use `make run` to run the already built binary.

 ## How does it work?